Sparks-And-Magic/AVShack/README.md

 ## Operating Systems

-Presently, Linux x64 has been tested, although, arm64 is available.
+Presently, Linux x64 has been tested, although, arm64 may work.

 ## Requirements